koljam/vendure-cron-plugin/README.md

 # vendure-cron-plugin
-Adds a CRON functionality to Vendure
+Adds a simple CRON functionality to Vendure.
+This can be used to run functions regularly, like checking shipment apis, raise prices every month, export data etc.

 ## Usage